 - Project Green Schools requires a minimum of 10 business days once you’ve submitted your paperwork to process and mail stoles to your school.
 Please be mindful of the calendar and your graduation date so that your stole can arrive in time

-The application period for End of Year Awards and Graduation Honor Stoles the 2021-2022 school year is open!
+The application period for End of Year Awards and Graduation Honor Stoles the 2021-2022 school year has ended!

-Graduating Seniors click here to apply for Graduation Stoles and Recognition
+Graduating Seniors check back March 2023 to apply for Graduation Stoles and Recognition